neonevm/neon-evm.docs/software_manuals/foundational_topics/account.md

 Example:
 `0x02042f8cf97ae237070f9587f8e7a266dbead5de`

-The contract address is given when a contract is deployed to the Ethereum Blockchain.
-The address comes from the creator's address and the number of transactions sent from that address (the `nonce`)
+The contract address is given when a contract is deployed to the Ethereum blockchain.
+The address comes from the creator's address and the number of transactions sent from that address (`nonce`)

 > **Note**
 > An account is not a wallet.
-A wallet is the keypair associated with a user-owned account, which allow a user to make transactions from or manage the account.
+A wallet is the keypair associated with a user-owned account, which allows a user to make transactions from or manage the account.

 > **More details**
 > [ETHEREUM ACCOUNTS](https://ethereum.org/en/developers/docs/accounts/)